 - 1.1.
 The operations subsystem and Operations Management. - 1.2.
-A historical view of Operations Management: a change of attitude. - 1.3.
+A historical view of Operations Management. - 1.3.
 Production planning and control hierarchical process. - 1.4 Capacity planning and control process. - 1.5.
 The importance of demand forecasts for the production planning and control process.